-- Switch heaters can be converted for use on natural gas as follows: - 1.1 Turn the Mode Selector Switch to "Off". - 1.2 The natural gas conversion kit contains gas regulator springs, a spring and orifice selection chart and a conversion label.

-1.3 Using a flat head screwdriver, remove the main regulator adjustment screw cap and replace the spring presently in the regulator with the appropriate one from the kit.

-- 1.4 Adjust the spring to the midway point of the regulator. - 1.5 Turn on the gas supply and set the manifold pressures as per the natural gas limits on the heater nameplate.
+- 1.1 Turn the Mode Selector Switch to "Off". - 1.2 The natural gas conversion kit contains gas regulator springs, a spring and orifice selection chart and a conversion label. - 1.3 Using a flat head screwdriver, remove the main regulator adjustment screw cap and replace the spring presently in the regulator with the appropriate one from the kit.
+See the component bulletins at the back of this manual for detailed instruction. - 1.4 Adjust the spring to the midway point of the regulator. - 1.5 Turn on the gas and set the manifold pressures as per the natural gas limits on the heater nameplate.
 Do not fire above or below the nameplate limits.
-Typically the natural gas pressure is set higher than the propane operating pressure. - 1.6 If the burner fails to light after repeated attempts, it may be necessary to purge the main gas line of air. - 1.7 After 15 minutes of running, check that the nozzle temperatures are in the range of 250°F above ambient.
+Typically the natural gas pressure is set to 5" more than the propane operating pressure. - 1.6 If the burner fails to light after repeated attempts, it may be necessary to purge the main gas line of air. - 1.7 After 15 minutes of running, check that the nozzle temperatures are in the range of 250°F above ambient.
 Adjust the manifold pressure as required, staying within the nameplate ratings. - 1.8 Reinstall the cap to cover the regulator adjustment screws.